thongtom/DevelopDataProduct/README.md

 The data will reactive/response when you change the data's year or month range.

-You can also disable and enable the selected AQI data mean at the left panel by select/unselect the "AQI mean"" checkbox.
+You can also disable and enable the selected AQI data mean at the left panel by select/unselect the "AQI mean" checkbox.

 Project Files
 -------------